Merrill Publishing Associates to Discontinue Books from Roy Campbell Collection

 - Wisconsin Shortline and Logging Steam

 Dealer wholesale purchases will continue through December.
-After that these titles will be sold at retail only through the company website: www.merrillpublishingassociates.com, and at railroad meets until sold out.
+After that these titles will be sold at retail only through this website. (www.merrillpublishingassociates.com) and at railroad meets until sold out.

-All other titles will continue in production and sales, both wholesale and retail.
+All other titles not in the Campbell line will continue in production and sales, both wholesale and retail.

 FOR A LIMITED TIME ONLY!